 The following was written in March 2017.
-The Spiritual School I attended asked for a "letter of intent".
+The Spiritual School I attended, Fellowships School of Healing and Prophecy, asked for a "letter of intent".
 The letter was to state my desire to either become a Metaphysician or an Ordained Minister.

-Not a choice to be made without much reflection - I was raised Catholic, attended Catholic schools, married in a Catholic church, raising my children Catholic.
+Not a choice to be made without much reflection - I was raised Catholic, attended Catholic schools, married in a Catholic church, chose to raise my children Catholic.
 Not a decision to be made lightly at all.
 This letter declaring my 'intent' truly

 speaks from my heart as to my desire to serve my fellow man.
 I wish to share it with you now.